Digimon World: Next Order

 - 13 % negative mentions

 Overall, the game's optimization is a mixed bag; while many players report smooth performance and quick loading times, some experience significant issues that detract from the overall enjoyment.
-The PC port performs well on higher-end systems, but the lack of clear mouse and keyboard controls is a notable drawback.
+The PC port generally runs well, particularly on higher-end graphics cards, but the lack of clear mouse and keyboard controls is a notable drawback.
+Despite these inconsistencies, many users appreciate the game's graphics and soundtrack.

 “Well optimized loading screens literally take no time at all and the 'running' is a good addition.”